dabeng/user-experience-improvement-strategies/README.md

 There are no jQuery plugins, Angular directives, React components or Polymer elements in here.
 We just share feasible ways or best practices to improve user experience with native javascript.
 Of course, if you want, you can build any plugins or components based on these improvement strategies.

-### Do not make a distraction when user is doing a series of operation.
+### Avoid making a distraction when user is doing a series of operation.

 ### Make full use of keys -- Tab, Shift, ↑, ↓, ←, etc.